stepwiseapp/download/README.md

 Users can now sign in with Google which allows us to send welcome emails and keep in contact with our users

+Users can also bypass google authentication if they have privacy concerns

 Whenever a user authenticates for the first time, there is CONFETTI!

 ## Multidrag Support allows for bulk widget movement